alwashali/detection-validation/README.md

    download    Download file
    dnsquery    Resolve DNS
-   execute     Execute command with custom commandline and parent process createfile  Create file at a spcific path help, h     Shows a list of commands or help for one command
+   execute     Execute command with custom commandline and parent process encrypt     encrypt all files in a folder that match a pattern createfile  Create file at a spcific path reg         Add registry key help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: